What Are Heatmaps? Types, Best Software

 • Price: Get started for free

-Mouseflow enables product teams with heatmaps equipped with six mouse tracking capabilities: click, scroll, attention, movement, geo, and live.
-Without any manual setup, companies can insert a code into their website to start recording heat maps for dynamic on-page content, top geographic locations, and user engagement analytics.
+Mouseflow enables product teams to use heat maps with six mouse tracking capabilities: click, scroll, attention, movement, geo, and live.
+Companies can insert a code into their website without any manual setup to start recording heat maps for dynamic on-page content, top geographic locations, and user engagement analytics.

 Supplement your heatmap analysis with an easy tagging system called Friction Scores to flag user satisfaction levels.
 The platform automatically looks for abnormal metrics in your session recordings and provides a score so you can spot high-priority product pain points and optimizations to make.

 Mouseflow’s analytics capabilities suit marketing, product, research, and revenue teams.
 Like other heatmap tools, you can use built-in filters to analyze session recordings by pages, tags, and friction scores.
-Teams also like how Mouseflow lets them watch recordings of dropped and converted users directly within conversion funnels, making it a seamless user experience for side-by-side comparisons of product paths and channels.
+Teams also like how Mouseflow lets them watch recordings of dropped and converted users directly within conversion funnels.
+This makes it a seamless user experience for side-by-side comparison of product paths and channels.

 Moustflow features include: